 Homemade corned beef is crazy easy to make.
-It’s essentially brisket that’s given a makeover of sorts by letting it linger in a brine solution of spices.
-Variations for slow-cooker corned beef and corned beef and cabbage follows.
+It’s essentially brisket that’s given a makeover by letting it linger in an easy brine with spices and then slowly braised until falling apart tender.
+Includes a variation for slow-cooker corned beef.
+Here’s how to make it.

 - Quick Glance

 - Makes 4 1/2 pounds, 8 to 10 servings

 Special Equipment: Slow cooker (if following the slow cooker method)

 IngredientsEmail Grocery List

 - For the pickling spice